Xing Gao

 xgao53@uic.edu

-I am a PhD candidate in the Department of Mathematics, Statistics, and Computer Science at the University of Illinois at Chicago.
-My area of interest is Mathematical Computer Science, especially Algorithms and Combinatorial Optimization.
+I am a PhD candidate in the Department of Mathematics, Statistics, and Computer Science at the University of Illinois Chicago.
+My area of interest is theoretical computer science, especially in Algorithms and Combinatorial Optimization.
 I am fortunate to be co-advised by Prof. Lev Reyzin and Prof. Yu Cheng (Brown University).

 I graduated from Georgia Institute of Technology with a B.S. in Electrical Engineering in 2013, M.S. in Electrical and Computer Engineering in 2014 with specialization in Electromagnetics, and M.S. in Computer Science in 2020 with specialization in Computational Perception and Robotics.